-To be sure that we are all on the same page, let's take a moment to review the Pursuit of Excellence Program.
+Let's take a few minutes to review the Pursuit of Excellence Program.

-Review the program's structure with the chapter, making specific reference back to the Strategy Session conducted by the chapter earlier in the year, as well as the goals and plans made as part of that session to reach the criteria for excellence in each standard area.
+Review the program's structure, making specific reference back to the Strategy Session conducted by the chapter earlier in the year, as well as the goals and plans made as part of that session to reach the criteria for excellence in each standard area.